-3. EVACUATE: This is a response where all students and staff will move to the predetermined evacuation areas.

-4. SHELTER: This is a response where all students and staff may go to a designated area within the building and "duck and cover".
-(Tornado threat.)
+- 4. EVACUATE: This is a response where all students and staff will move to the predetermined evacuation areas (Methodist Church in Allen.) - 5.
+SHELTER: This is a response where all students and staff may go to a designated area within the building and "duck and cover".
+(Tornado/Gas Leak) Each room has a shelter area posted.